-Being subjected to wage garnishment — a process that allows a creditor to hold a portion of your wages to settle the debts you owe — can be stressful.
+Being subjected to wage garnishment — a process that allows a creditor to hold a portion of your wages to settle the back taxes you owe — can be stressful.
 You may be wondering if you’re better off challenging the garnishment on your own, hiring an attorney, or simply enduring.

 With many states legally allowing up to 65 percent of take-home pay to be withheld in the case of wage garnishment, a lawyer may be the best option.
 Whether this is the right choice for your needs depends on several factors, however.

-Wage garnishment can occur for many reasons, such as to pay debts that are related to a judgment, back taxes, or student loans.
+Wage garnishment can occur for many reasons, such as to pay back taxes that are related to a judgment, back taxes, or student loans.

 If you’re experiencing wage garnishment, you have a few courses of action to choose from.
-For many, allowing wage garnishment to continue until the debt is fully paid is the best option.
+For many, allowing wage garnishment to continue until the back tax amount is fully paid is the best option.
 In certain cases, however, it may be better to search for other options, such as:

 The circumstances of your garnishment determine the best option for your needs.
 Consider the answers to these questions before deciding on your best course of action.

-If the debt doesn’t belong to you, or if you’ve already satisfied it, you should consult an attorney to address the wage garnishment.
-At the time a garnishment is filed, a court or administrative agency has decided that you are legally responsible for the debt.
-Because of this, proving that you’re not responsible for the debt can be a challenge without legal representation.
+If the amount owed doesn’t belong to you, or if you’ve already satisfied it, you should consult an attorney to address the wage garnishment.
+At the time a garnishment is filed, a court or administrative agency has decided that you are legally responsible for the back tax.
+Because of this, proving that you’re not responsible for the back taxes can be a challenge without legal representation.

-If you’re considering a lawyer but their legal fees are more than the debt itself, it’s likely better to explore other options.
+If you’re considering a lawyer but their legal fees are more than the back tax itself, it’s likely better to explore other options.
 Discuss costs with the attorney and find out if they can offer you greater value than the debt you’re responsible for before deciding to move forward.

 When your wages are garnished, you’ll receive information from the court that includes an explanation of the garnishment and how much they’ll take from each paycheck.
 With a garnishment to pay a judgment, federal law allows the creditor to take up to 25 percent of your wages, or the amount by which your income exceeds 30 times the federal minimum hourly wage, whichever is lower.
 Some states allow lower amounts.